Best Time of Year to Rent

 Like Miami, Atlanta’s seasonal rental variations are less pronounced than those of the north-eastern cities (at least for two-bedroom apartments).
 The high season for both 1 and 2-bedroom apartments ramps up in May before peaking in September.
 This high season doesn’t end until November (with a short 4-month lower-rent period).

-In Atlanta, you’re looking at roughly 4.0% and 2.3% peak-to-trough seasonal differences for 1 and 2-bedroom units, respectively.
-Assuming a 1-bedroom costs $1.3K, that equates to around $54in savings monthly between peak months and low months.
-Assuming a 2-bedroom costs $1.5K, that equates to around $36in savings monthly.
+In Atlanta, you’re looking at roughly 3.5% and 2.5% peak-to-trough seasonal differences for 1 and 2-bedroom units, respectively.
+Assuming a 1-bedroom costs $1.6K, that equates to around $58 in savings monthly between peak months and low months.
+Assuming a 2-bedroom costs $2.2K, that equates to around $56 in savings monthly.

-Finally, we take a look at Boston, MA (including Cambridge, MA).
-Rents in Boston actually start ramping up a bit later than most, with a large spike in August/September (coinciding with the much dreading moving season).
-The slow season actually begins now, in January and February.
+Finally, we look at Boston, MA (excluding Cambridge, MA).
+Rents in Boston start ramping around April.
+The slow season begins in December and ends around April.

-In Houston, you’re looking at roughly 3.4% and 3.8% peak-to-trough seasonal differences for 1 and 2-bedroom units, respectively.
-Assuming a 1-bedroom costs $2.2K, that equates to around $78 in savings monthly between peak months and low months.
-Assuming a 2-bedroom costs $2.8K, that equates to around $111in savings monthly.
+In Boston, you’re looking at roughly 2.0% and 1.6% peak-to-trough seasonal differences for 1 and 2-bedroom units, respectively.
+Assuming a 1-bedroom costs $2.3K, that equates to around $48 in savings monthly between peak months and low months.
+Assuming a 2-bedroom costs $2.8K, that equates to around $47 in savings monthly.

 No seasonality study would be complete without exploring possible causes.
 We take a rough look at two possibilities: Weather and student populations.
 Note though, that there are likely stronger drivers of seasonal pricing than just these two.
 For both these possibilities, we’ll be using the average of the 1 and 2-bedroom peak-to-trough rental price changes (which we call the “Rent Variation”).
 Doing so allows us to incorporate the two data points for each city.